Carapeguá

 Carapeguá (/es/, Guaraní: Karapegua) is a city and district of the Paraguarí Department, Paraguay, located 84 km from Asunción.
 It was founded in 1725.

 Settled by the Caañabé river and over the Route 1 "Mariscal Francisco Solano López", the Carapeguá district is located near the legendary Ypoá lake.

 It is also known as the "Caañabé's Pearl".

 Area

 This district has an area of 435 square kilometers, populated by approximately 32,939 inhabitants and with a population density of 75,72 inhabitants per square kilometer.

 Economy

-Carapeguá is known as the capital of the poyvi (the Guaraní word for "thread") because of its fine artisan production in objects made of threads like blankets, ponchos, sheets, hammocks and others.
-They are made with a technique popularly called "poyvi" in which old looms are used.
+Carapeguá is known as the capital of the poyvi (Guaraní for "thread") because of its fine artisan production in threaded objects such as blankets, ponchos, sheets, hammocks. and others.
+They are made with a technique popularly called poyvi in which old looms are used.

 The inhabitants are dedicated to agricultural and cattle activities, and also to the cultivation of sugar-cane.
 In cattle production, they stock-breed cows, sheep and horses.
-In agricultural production they cultivate sugar cane, corn, cotton and manioc.
+In agricultural production they cultivate sugar cane, corn, cotton, and manioc.

 There exists a sugar mill and factories of sausages and tanning.